-The recent Nebraska Legislative Session included the passage of LB 907, a bill that takes effect in July 2014.
-LB 907 prescribes when a public employer may review and access the criminal history background of an applicant.
+The Nebraska Legislative Bill LB 907, effective July 2014, prescribes when a public employer may review and access the criminal history background of an applicant.
 The criminal history background of an applicant now may only be reviewed once you have determined that an applicant meets minimum employment qualifications.

 Pursuant to LB 907, UNL is generally prohibited from asking about criminal background until minimum eligibility requirements have been met.
-This includes all positions including faculty, staff and students.
+This includes all non-faculty positions.
 The changes include:

 - UNL will no longer ask about an applicant’s criminal history background when the applicant submits his/her application to UNL.